MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_3_1_Createformsandpages.md

 ## What you’ll need:

-- A computer with a Dynamics 365 Marketing environment
+- Access to a Dynamics 365 Marketing environment

 # Exercise 1: Create a marketing form